Jack Britt High School

 Jack Britt High School is a public high school located in southern Cumberland County, North Carolina.
-It is attended by approximately 2,000 students in grades nine through twelve and is a 2018 Winner of U.S. News & World Report Best High Schools Silver Medal.
+It is attended by approximately 2,000 students in grades nine through twelve.
+The school is a 2018 Winner of U.S. News & World Report Best High Schools Silver Medal.

 Integrated Systems Technology Academy

-Jack Britt, like many other schools in Cumberland County, has an academy, or a special program of study that focuses a student's education on a specific subject.
-The Integrated Systems Technology Academy of Engineering provides students the opportunity to study and learn technical design and engineering concepts like drafting, physics, design implementation, and imageboard creation.
+Jack Britt, like many other schools in Cumberland County, has an academy (a special program of study that focuses a student's education on a specific subject).
+The Integrated Systems Technology Academy of Engineering provides students with the opportunity to study and learn technical design, as well as engineering concepts like drafting, physics, design implementation, and imageboard creation.

 Sports

-Jack Britt currently has the following sports teams:
+Jack Britt competes in the NCHSAA's 7A/8A Mid-South Conference.
+They currently have the following sports teams: